 | Triage Agent | Claude Sonnet 4 | Classifies urgency, extracts intent, determines routing path |

-| Complex Resolution Agent | GPT-4 + Vector DB | Handles technical/nuanced questions with detailed explanations |
+| Resolution Agent | GPT-4 + Vector DB | Retrieves knowledge and generates responses with self-assessment |

 | Human Routing | n8n | Escalates uncertain or urgent tickets with full context |